engrhamzaaliimran/RPIColorSensorPublishAWS/README.md

 # Raspberry Pi Publishing Node

-We have interfaced a color sensor TCS3200 with Raspberry Pi 3B+ and have published the raw sensor values and the color being detected to AWS IoT cloud.
+We have interfaced a color sensor TCS3200 with Raspberry Pi 3B+ and have published the raw sensor values and the color being detected to the AWS IoT cloud.
 The code that performs these tasks is giving in file "source.py".
-Followinf are the details explaning the use of this code.
+The following are the details explaining the use of this code.

 ## Libraries Required
-There are two libraries used in this code which are specific to Raspberry Pi GPIO pins.
+There are two libraries used in this code that are specific to Raspberry Pi GPIO pins.
 You have to install them before using this code.

 ### RPi.GPIO Library
 Type the following command to install RPI.GPIO